HostGator is an excellent choice for when you’re starting a blog and need affordable, reliable web hosting services.

 2. Backup Your Site

 Assuming that you’re canceling HostGator so that you can switch to a different web host, you’ll want to back up your site to ensure all your data remains safe.
 This is something you should be doing on a regular basis, anyway.
 The specific details of how to do this will depend on your site.
-We recommend consulting this guide from HostGator on the different options available for creating site backups.

 3. Initiate the Cancellation Process

 To cancel HostGator hosting, you need to fill out a formal cancellation form on HostGator.com.
 There is no way to go into your HostGator Billing Portal and cancel your hosting services without submitting a request to a live person from the Billing Department.
 This is for a couple of reasons.

 The first is one of security.
 HostGator doesn’t want just anyone to log into your account and cancel it without your consent.
 They need to receive a formal written request, which is what the cancellation form is for.